berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 # Enable the pps signal and indicate it's on GPIO PIN 18.
 dtoverlay=pps-gpio,gpiopin=18
 ```
 Now to make sure this is parsed and not overruled by a later statement, the safest way is to add this to the end of the file.

-Next for the module for the pps singal to be loaded, for this edit `/etc/modules` and make sure on a single line there is:
+Next for the module for the pps singal to be loaded, for this edit `/etc/modules` and make sure on there is the following in the file (leave all other items as-is):
 ```
 # Load pps_gpio for the simpleRTK2B TimePulse signal.
 pps_gpio